 Radiators are an efficient, cost-saving way of heating a house.
 Even after the furnace has finished its cycle and heated a room to its thermostatically controlled temperature, the radiator continues to emanate heat.
-Even delivery pipes are a source of heat--spreading out the warmth over a narrow but long area.
+Even delivery pipes are a source of heat, spreading out the warmth over a narrow but long area.

-There are two basic types of water-based radiators: the hot water radiator and the steam radiator.
+There are two basic types of water-based radiators: the hot water radiator and.the steam radiator.

 Hot Water Radiators

-Hot water radiators have water that is heated from a central boiler continually running through them.
+- Description: Hot water radiators have water that is heated from a central boiler continually running through them.
 This water either runs in a loop (one pipe system) or up and back down again (two pipe system).

-Hot-water radiators can look either like the conventional, "stand-up" radiators or like the low, out-of-sight baseboard heaters.
+- Two Types: Hot-water radiators can look either like the conventional, "stand-up" radiators or like the low, out-of-sight baseboard heaters.

-Unlike steam radiators, hot water radiators do not have the added benefit of increasing the humidity in the rooms--often a necessity in dry winter months.
+- No Humidity: Unlike steam radiators, hot water radiators do not have the added benefit of increasing the humidity in the rooms--often a necessity in dry winter months.

 - One or Two Pipe Systems: Hot water radiators can be either the one-pipe or two-pipe system.

-- One Pipe: In the one-pipe system, hot water leaves the furnace and moves in a continuous loop, returning back to the furnace as cooler water.
+- One Pipe: In the one-pipe system, hot water leaves the furnace and moves in a continuous loop, returning to the furnace as cooler water.
 This cooler water is re-heated and sent out on its journey again.

 - Two Pipe: The two-pipe system moves hot water to the radiators in one pipe and returns it to the boiler in another pipe.

-If you have a pre-1950 house and it has original radiators, they are most likely steam-based radiators.
+- Description: If you have a pre-1950 house and it has original radiators, they are most likely steam-based radiators.
 As the name makes clear, the heating source that runs through the supply pipes and into the radiators is steam.
 This steam is created in a furnace located in an area separate from the living spaces--usually a basement.

-In the one pipe radiator system, a single pipe runs from the furnace to each radiator.
+- One Pipe System: In the one pipe radiator system, a single pipe runs from the furnace to each radiator.
 Steam is driven through that pipe, fills the radiators, and then condenses and runs back down that same pipe in the form of water.
 The water is recycled and used again in the next cycle.

-Steam radiators can be messy.
+- Escaping Steam: Steam radiators can be messy.
 Many older homes with steam radiators have warped floors around the radiator area, an almost unavoidable byproduct of having a pressurized steam unit inside your house.
 Furnaces generating steam do so under pressure, and while it is rare, it is possible for these furnaces to explode.

-A house with steam radiators is never a quiet house.
+- The Noise Factor: A house with steam radiators is never a quiet house.
 While you can take measures to mitigate the sounds, you will always experience some degree of clanking (of pipes) and hissing (of steam escaping from valves).
 This is usually considered the price--or benefit--of living in an old home, whatever your view on the matter.

 Which One is Best?

-One reason both hot water and steam radiators have slowly been phased out is because of the potential for leakage.
+One reason both hot water and steam radiators have slowly been phased out is that of the potential for leakage.